intron-prediction-capstone/intron-utility/README.txt

 INPUT

-  Specify a PWM file (.tsv), a GTF file, and a FASTA file in that order as command-line arguments.
+  Specify 3 PWM files (.tsv), a GTF file, and a FASTA file in that order as command-line arguments.
+Run without arguments for more details.

 OUTPUT